dalathegreat/Nissan-Leaf-Bruteforce-Upgrade/README.md

 ## I accept the risks, how to proceed?
 The attached code should run on an Muxsan CAN MITM Bridge (3-port, rev. 2.5), available for purchase here. https://www.tindie.com/products/muxsan/can-mitm-bridge-3-port-rev-25/

+Take the .c file from this repository, and apply it to the Muxsan example repository.
+Compile and upload to bridge.

 Attach the bridge on the EV-CAN running from the battery to the car.
 On a 2011-2013 ZE0 Leaf, an ideal spot is under the cupholders in the center console.
 On the 2013-2017 AZE0, the easiest spot to splice it in is behind the footwell LH side trim.
 (Add pictures?)

 ## How do I modify the code for my usecase?